jiangfy-ihep/drsai/README_en.md

   </p>
 </div>

-This framework is built upon Microsoft’s open-source project [AutoGen](https://github.com/microsoft/autogen) (current version 0.5.7).
-While maintaining full compatibility with the structure and ecosystem of AutoGen, it redesigns the components and development logic of agent and multi-agent systems, making it more suitable for **professional scientific agents and multi-agent systems 🤖: such as complex multi-task execution 💡, state management and human-computer interaction 🙋‍♂️🙋‍♀️, professional scientific tool management and execution 🛠️, long-duration task execution ⏰, and both short-term and long-term memory management 🧠**.

-It ensures strong compatibility with mainstream MCP and A2A protocols, the [HepAI](https://ai.ihep.ac.cn/) ecosystem, and RAGFlow as a representative RAG architecture.
-Moreover, it integrates both development and deployment: agent or multi-agent system code can be launched with a single command, registered as an OpenAI ChatCompletions format service or a HepAI Worker service, and directly exposed as an API.
-Together with the bundled human-computer interaction frontend, developers can directly build and deploy complete end-to-end applications.
+This framework is based on Microsoft’s open-source project [AutoGen](https://github.com/microsoft/autogen) (currently version 0.5.7).
+While maintaining full compatibility with AutoGen’s structure and ecosystem, it redesigns the components and development logic of agents and multi-agent systems to better support the development of **professional scientific agents and multi-agent systems 🤖 — such as complex multi-task execution 💡, state management and human-computer interaction 🙋‍♂️🙋‍♀️, professional scientific tool execution 🛠️, long-task management ⏰, and memory management 🧠**.
+It is highly compatible with mainstream MCP, A2A protocols, [HepAI](https://ai.ihep.ac.cn/) ecosystem components, and RAG architectures like RAGFlow.
+Moreover, it offers integrated development and deployment capabilities: agent or multi-agent system code can be launched with one command, registered as an OpenAI ChatCompletions or HepAI Worker API service.
+A supporting frontend enables direct development and deployment of complete end-to-end applications.

 ## 1. Features

-* 1. Flexible switching of base models for agents via the [HepAI platform](https://aiapi.ihep.ac.cn/), along with dynamic configuration of tools, knowledge bases, and other agent components.
-Supports integration of OpenAI ChatCompletions, Ollama, and other model formats.
+* 1. Flexible switching between base models, tools, and knowledge bases on the [HepAI platform](https://aiapi.ihep.ac.cn/).
+Supports integration with OpenAI ChatCompletions, Ollama, and other model formats.
-* 2. Provides pre-defined components for perception, reasoning, memory, execution, and state management in agent and multi-agent systems.
-These are plugin-based and extensible, meeting diverse professional use cases.
+* 2. Predefined components for perception, reasoning, memory, execution, and state management, with a modular design allowing flexible extension for various professional agent applications.
-* 3. Offers a one-click launch for human-computer interaction frontends and backends, enabling “development-as-deployment.”
-Compatible backend interfaces (OpenAI ChatCompletions, OpenWebUI-Pipeline) allow the system to serve as a third-party model or agent API.
+* 3. One-click startup for human-computer interaction frontend and backend.
+Provides OpenAI ChatCompletions and OpenWebUI-Pipeline compatible backend APIs, allowing agents or multi-agent systems to serve as third-party model or agent APIs.

 ## 2. Quick Start

-### 2.1 Install OpenDrSai
+### 2.1.
+Install OpenDrSai

-#### From source (recommended)
+#### Install from source (recommended)

 ```shell
 conda create -n drsai python=>3.11